Chronic Illness & Disability: Qualifying Medical Conditions

 Medical Conditions that Qualify for Long-Term Disability

-Long-term disability is a type of insurance that provides financial assistance to individuals who are unable to work due to a serious medical condition or injury.
+Long-term disability is a type of insurance that provides financial to individuals who are unable to work due to a serious medical condition or injury.
 While the specific criteria for qualifying for long-term disability benefits may vary depending on the policy, there are certain medical conditions that are commonly recognized as qualifying conditions.
 In this article, we will explore some of the most common medical conditions that may qualify for long-term disability.

 Cancer